developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Picklist -** Allows the imager to decode only the barcode that is directly under the cross-hair/reticle (+) part of the pattern.
 This feature is useful in applications where multiple barcodes may appear in the field of view during a decode session and only one of them is targeted for decode.
 	* Disable - Disables Picklist mode.
 Any barcode within the field of view can be decoded.
-	* Centered - Enables the Picklist mode so that only the barcode in the center of the image is decoded.
+	* Enable (Centered) - Enables the Picklist mode so that only the barcode in the center of the image is decoded.
 This is most useful when used in conjunction with the static and dynamic reticle viewfinder modes.
 Note: This mode is only valid for decoder modules that supports a viewfinder.
-If one tries to set this for a unsupported decoder then the device would issue an error.
-(Camera scanner only).
+Attempting to set this for an unsupported decoder will result in an error (camera scanner only).
-	* Reticle - Enables the Picklist mode so that only the barcode that is directly under the cross-hair (reticle) is decoded.
-This is useful when used in conjunction with the static and dynamic reticle viewfinder modes.
-(Scan Module Only)
+	* Enable (Reticle) - Enables the Picklist mode so that only the barcode that is directly under the cross-hair (reticle) is decoded.
+This is useful when used in conjunction with the static and dynamic reticle viewfinder modes (scan module only)

 * **Aim Type -** Type Trigger Modes
-	* Trigger
-	* Continuous Read
-	* PRESS_AND_SUSTAIN (select devices only)
+	* Trigger - For each trigger press, a single barcode can be scanned.
+	* Timed Hold – Once trigger is pressed, an aiming session is started for a time specified by Aim Timer.
+When this time expires, a decode session is started and scan beam will be visible.
+The decode session will remain active until the Beam Timer expires, the trigger is released or a barcode is decoded.
+	* Timed Release - Once the trigger is pressed, an aiming session is started and will continue until the trigger is released.
+If the Aim Timer is expired when the trigger is released, a decode session will be started with scan beam visible for a remaining time equal to the Beam Timer or until a barcode is decoded.
+	* Press and Release - The scan beam starts when the trigger is pressed and released.
+The decode session will remain active until the Beam Timer expires or a barcode is decoded.
+	* Continuous Read - A press and hold of the scan trigger will continuously scan barcodes.
+Not supported with the Zebra RS507 Bluetooth Ring Scanner.
+	* Press and Sustain - Continue the decode session until the Beam Timer is expired, barcode is decoded or read is canceled.
+This avoids unexpected cancellations of a read by subsequently pressing the trigger button of the device.
+If the trigger button of the device is pressed while the beam is ON, it has no effect.

+* **Aim Timer -** Sets the duration (in ms) for timed aim modes.
+Supports values from 0-60000, in steps of 100 (i.e. 0, 100, 200, 300...).

-* **Same Symbol Timeout -** Suppress decoding same symbol within this time interval in Continuous Trigger Mode.
-From 0 to 5000, Steps of 500.
-Eg: 0, 500, 1000, 1500...
+* **Same Symbol Timeout -** Suppress decoding the same symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
+Supports values from 0-5000, in steps of 500 (i.e. 0, 500, 1000, 1500...).

-* **Different Symbol Timeout -** Suppress decoding another symbol within this time interval in Continuous Trigger Mode.
-From 0 to 5000, Steps of 500.
-Eg: 0, 500, 1000, 1500...
+* **Different Symbol Timeout -** Suppress decoding an additional symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
+Supports values from 0-5000 in steps of 500 (i.e. 0, 500, 1000, 1500...).

-* **Illumination mode -** Enable/Disable illumination depending on ambient light conditions
+* **Illumination mode -** Enable/disable illumination depending on ambient light conditions.

+* **Keep pairing info after reboot -** Enable/disable automatic reconnection after scanner reboot.
+Applies to DS3678 Bluetooth scanner only.

-* **LCD Mode -** Enables or disables LCD mode.
-LCD mode enhances the ability of the imager to read barcodes from LCD displays such as cellphones (Scan Module Only).
+* **LCD Mode -** Enables/disables LCD mode.
+LCD mode enhances the ability of the imager to read barcodes from LCD displays such as cellphones (scan module only).
-	* Disable - Disables the LCD mode.
+	* Disable - Disables the LCD mode
-	* Enable - Enables LCD mode.
+	* Enable - Enables LCD mode

-**Note: When using the LCD mode**, a degradation in performance may be observed and the aiming crosshair may blink until the barcode is decoded.
+**Note: When using the LCD mode**, a degradation in performance might be observed and the aiming crosshair might blink until the barcode is decoded.

+* HW Engine Low Power Timeout - Timeout value (in ms) for the scanner engine to enter Low Power mode.
+Supports values from 0-1000 in steps of 50 (i.e. 0, 50, 100, 150...).

 * Time Delay to Low Power - Time delay for scanner to enter low power mode
 	* 1 Second